devksingh4/thinkpad-tools/README.md

+## Update 02/10/2021

+There also exists a somewhat-functioning GUI for this utility, which relies on this utility being installed.
+You may find it [here](https://github.com/devksingh4/thinkpad-tools-gui).
+Beware questionable design choices, I am *definitely* not a frontend person!

 ## Update 07/30/2020

 My primary machine is now not a ThinkPad anymore, but rather a desktop computer.
 I still have my ThinkPad and use it frequently, but not much development is occuring on it.
 As a result, this tool may not recieve many updates other than to fix bugs brought up by others, or ones I notice during my use.